 What can I do with an A-Level in Sociology?

 Sociology offers a challenging and stimulating course that is widely recognised and highly respected by universities as well as employers.
-The study and essay skills learnt are an excellent preparation for Higher Education and for career paths such as Law, policing, market research, politics, education and social work, as well as the civil service and jobs in the service sector.
+The study and essay skills learnt are an excellent preparation for Higher Education and for career paths such as Law, policing, market research, politics, education, social work and Journalism, as well as the civil service and jobs in the service sector.

 What are the entry requirements?

 Students are required to have obtained 5 GCSE passes at grades 9-4.
 This must include a 5 in English.
 In special circumstances the department may consider students who do not meet these requirements.
 There is no requirement to have studied Sociology at GCSE – just to have an open and enquiring mind.

 What will I learn on this course?